-We have a team of 20 cross-disciplinary specialist lawyers, which makes us one of the most significant specialist GP legal firms in the country.
-We’ve been in the medical arena for many years, so you can have confidence we know what we are talking about.
+Lester Aldridge has a large team of cross-disciplinary lawyers, which makes us one of the most significant specialist GP legal firms in the country.
+Our team has extensive experience in advising within the healthcare sector for many years.

-We work with GP practices and medical professionals nationwide and act for close to 100 surgeries.
-We frequently advise partnerships, federations and corporate providers on the following:
+Our solicitors work with GP practices and medical professionals nationwide and act for close to 100 surgeries.

-Whether your practice is an “owner-occupied” premises or you are tenants under a lease, issues surrounding the premises from which you provide services will be a major consideration for you.
+Our specialist real estate lawyers have experience in advising on all property and planning law related matters, with particular experience in the care sector.
+Whether your practice is an “owner-occupied” practice or the partners are tenants under a lease, issues surrounding the premises from which the practice operates will be a major consideration for you.

 With the release of funding under the Primary Care Infrastructure Fund, greater moves towards developing integrated care in primary care settings and the ever-increasing scrutiny (by CQC and others) taking appropriate specialist advice on GP premises whenever you are considering changes will be vital.